Here I Provide lost spring questions and answers of Rajasthan board class 12 book Rainbow. Lost spring author is Anees

 Question 6.
 Why is sahib not happy working at tea stall?

 Answer –Saheb is not happy working at a tea stall because he lost his freedom.
 He finds steel canister in hands.
 In short, he does not like working under his master.

 Question 7.
 What is Mukesh ambition?
 Can it be realized?

 Answer – Mukesh ambition is to become a motor mechanic.
 Yes, it can be realized.
 He will go to the garage and learn it.

 Question 8.
 “Can a good-given lineage ever be broken”? why does Mukesh grandmother say so?

 Answer – “Can a good-given lineage ever be broken” is true.
 Mukesh grandmother says because she thinks it can be broken.
 Fortune has to favor the brave.

 Question 9.
 Describe the hazards of working in glass bangle industries.

 Answer – Hazards of working in glass bangle industries are following-

 - The working near the furnaces with high temperature leaves a bad effect on the health of the Labour.

-- Labour working in bangle industries they lose eyesight.
+- Labor working in bangle industries they lose eyesight.

 Question 10. “she still has bangles on her wrist, but no light in her eyes”.
 What does Anees Jung imply by this statement?

 Answer – By the statement, Anees Jung implies that the vicious circle of social customs and society have killed the capacity of the bangle makers to take initiative.

 Question 11.
-What happens when the bangle makers in Firozabad try to get organised for their rights?
+What happens when the bangle makers in Firozabad try to get organized for their rights?

 Answer – When bangle makers in Firozabad try to get organized for their rights then they hauled by the police, beaten or drag to the jail for doing something illegal.

 Question 12.
 Describe the living condition of Seemapuri slums?

 Answer – Seemapuri situated in Delhi.
 In Seemapuri more than 10000 ragpickers settled.
 The rag pickers are squatters who came from Bangladesh in 1971.
 They live in structures of mud.
 There is no sewage, drainage, or running water.
 They live without an identity and permit.

 Question 13.
-Mention the circumstances which force the bangle makers to live a life of primeval state in Firozabad?
+Mention the circumstances which force the bangle makers to live a life of the primeval state in Firozabad?